Home Linux BasicsHow To Add A Directory To PATH In Linux

 List Environment variables in PATH in Linux

 As you can see in the above output, the directory ~/.cargo/bin/ is not available in the $PATH, hence the program Macchina can not be launched using its name.
-I can, however, launch the program by typing its full path like below:
+I can, however, launch the program by typing its full path, like this:

 ~/.cargo/bin/macchina